WANNA LEARN SURFING??? 🏄🏼

 A lot of people can't travel.
 I am grateful to have visited so many places.

-Norway, 1996: A month-long trip with my family and friends in a camper van from France via Germany and Denmark.
+Norway, 1996: A month-long trip with my family and my parents' childhood friends and their kids.
+We traveled in an RV from France, through Germany, and Denmark.

 Latvia, 2007: A five-day school trip across the country to discover wildlife and the people who care for it.